TR-369 USP

 • MikroTik RouterOS control for access and routing workflows.

-• FreeRADIUS and managed RADIUS for subscriber authentication and policy.
+• FreeRADIUS and managed RADIUS early access paths for subscriber authentication and policy.

 • Custom agents for private networks, NATed sites, or unusual equipment.